Russia regroups Troops In East As Ukraine Advances - UrduPoint

 Russia 'regroups' Troops In East As Ukraine Advances

-Kharkiv, Ukraine, Sept 10 (UrduPoint / Pakistan Point News - 10th Sep, 2022 ) :Russia announced Saturday it was pulling back troops from the eastern Kharkiv region of Ukraine as Kyiv announced its troops had seized a key logistics hub in a lightning counter-offensive.
+Kharkiv, Ukraine, Sept 10 (UrduPoint / Pakistan Point News - 11th Sep, 2022 ) :Russia said it was pulling back troops from the eastern Kharkiv region of Ukraine as Kyiv announced massive territorial gains in its lightning counter-offensive.

 A Moscow-backed separatist leader in the east meanwhile said Russian forces were fighting "difficult" battles against Kyiv's troops in several parts of eastern Donetsk region.